 Dream sleep is similar to the waking state in that the consciousness thread is connected to the physical-etheric brain, but that is where the similarity ends:

-- Waking State: the physical body is active, the physical brain is externally focused and the emotional-mental body is present.
+- Waking State: the physical body is active, the physical brain is externally focused, and the emotional-mental body is present.

-- Dreaming State: the physical body is passive, the physical brain is internally focused and the emotional-mental body is absent.
+- Dreaming State: the physical body is passive, the physical brain is internally focused, and the emotional-mental body is absent.

 Dreams are not the main reason for REM sleep; they are merely a by-product of the process just described.
 Some dreams are random and irrelevant, some are simply for entertainment and others are distorted memories of out-of-body adventures (that occurred in the preceding period of deep sleep).
 Dreams are the conscious mind’s (monad + physical brain’s) perception of activities from one or more of the bodies:

-- External Physical-Etheric Stimuli: The absence of the higher subtle bodies causes the physical-etheric brain to become overly sensitive to stimuli from the physical body.
+- External Physical-Etheric Stimuli: The absence of the higher subtle bodies causes the physical-etheric brain to become highly sensitive to stimuli from the physical body.
 Any physical stimulus, such as a touch or a sound, is blown out of all proportion in our dreams.
 Being under the duvet may give rise to a dream about being buried alive, or a banging door may give rise to a dream about being shot.